 Importance of Living a Healthy Lifestyle

 Living a healthy lifestyle may mean something entirely different from one person to the next.
-Some, define health as living a disease-free life.
-Others, healthy means being able to play with grandchildren or adhering to a weekly exercise schedule.
+Some, define health as living a disease-free life: for others, healthy means being able to play with grandchildren or adhering to a weekly exercise schedule.
 I think it means both ideas.

 Peoples definition of healthy may differ, but the importance of living a healthy lifestyle is a fundamental component of your optimal mental and physical well-being.